 Top-grade railroad example - c.
 1902

-16-size Waltham Grade 620 with Arabic dial in a heavily engraved sterling silver case.
+All-original 16-size 7-jewel Grade 610 with correct dial and hands in a multi-gold case.

-Prevent tragedies with these supple straps, hand-braided from top-grain leather in several choices of lengths, colors and styles.
+Prevent tragedies with these supple straps, hand-made from genuine leather in several choices of colors and styles.
 Keep one on each of your carry pieces and never drop a watch again.

-Current available colors are tan, russet, brown, and black.
+Current available colors are black, dark brown and distressed brown.

 Shipped FREE anywhere in America.